ashpil/based/README.md

 # Syzygy

 Basic ray tracer written in Rust.
-So far, I've been following [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
-Once I am done with that, I intend to implement features form [PBRT](https://pbrt.org/).
+So far, I've fully implemented the features from [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
+Currently I am working on optimizing and implementing features from [PBRT](https://pbrt.org/).

 Although probably not nearly as efficient as using existing libraries, I am interested in doing this all from scratch.
-So I'm writing all of my libraries as well, except for complicated things such as randomness and PNG encoding.
+So I'm writing all of my libraries as well, except for complicated things/things I am uninterested in such as randomness or PNG encoding.

 Current libraries:
 ```